Operation Priboi: Assembly of operative teams

-The original order by the Council of Ministers of the Soviet Union scheduled the deportation between 20–25 March, but the start of the operation was delayed to the early morning of 25 March.
+The original order by the Council of Ministers of the Soviet Union scheduled the deportation between 20 and 25 March, but the start of the operation was delayed to the early morning of 25 March.
 Operatives were deployed to the countryside starting 21 March.
 A deportation of a family was carried out by a small nine–ten-man operative team, which included three USSR MGB agents ("troika"), two republican Destruction Battalion soldiers and four or five local Communist Party activists who were armed by the MGB.
 Since the operatives were assembled from other parts of the Soviet Union, they were not familiar with local geography and that became a frequent reason for the failure to deport the designated family.
-Care was taken to ensure that each operative team included at least one member of the Communist Party of the Soviet Union or Komsomol to act as an ideological supervisors of the team.
+Care was taken to ensure that each operative team included at least one member of the Communist Party of the Soviet Union or Komsomol to act as an ideological supervisor of the team.

 Recruitment of the local Communist Party activists by partorgs was the last step.
 Since they needed to assemble a large force in a very short time, they used various excuses (such as discussion of spring sowing or cinema viewing) to call meetings of the Party or Komsomol.
 The activists were taken to the deportations directly from these meetings; others not selected for the operation were detained to preserve secrecy until its completion.
 The activists stayed in the household taking inventory of the confiscated property while soldiers escorted the deportees to the train stations.
 The activists were also important in explaining who was deported and why.
 Since these were locals, they were often familiar to the deportees and these activists, not the unknown soldiers, became the face and name of the deportations creating social tensions.